rupshabagchi/rupsha-resume/README.md

 ## Resume

 A compact two column, one page Latex Resume.
 It can also be used as a template.

-A barebones template file is also included in the repo.
+#### To use it as a template

+Or to help improve it,